Skip to content

 • Provided 18 months of performance data based on a working integrated solar thermal system: generation 2.5MWh electrical and 4.8MWh thermal

-• Helped enable further investment funding for Naked Energy (£5M)
+• Helped enable further investment funding for Naked Energy (over £20M)

 • Peak temperature of the solar thermal output was 84°C, demonstrating compatibility with novel developments around thermochemical storage salts